-AEMO's response to projected LRC identified in MT PASA may be to take direct action in the form of directions - for example, directing a Generator to reschedule an outage - or using-contracting forthe RERT under rule 3.20.
-The RERT currently allows AEMO to contract for reserves up to nine 12 months ahead of a period where reserves are projected to be insufficient to meet the reliability standard (known as a projected reserve shortfall).
-AEMO is able to activate or dispatch these contracted reserves to manage power system reliability and, where practicable, security.
-From 1 November 2017, this period will reduce to ten weeks as the AEMC seeks to minimise the market distortionary effects of the RERT.
+AEMO's response to projected LRC identified in MT PASA may be to take direct action in the form of directions - for example, directing a Generator to reschedule an outage - or contracting for RERT under rule 3.20.
+AEMO is able to activate or dispatch these contracted reserves to manage power system reliability and, where practicable, security, noting that AEMO may not specifically contract reserves for the purpose of maintaining power system security.

-A detailed description of the MT PASA process is available on AEMO's website as listed in section 1.3.
+A detailed description of the MT PASA process is available on AEMO's website as listed in Section 1.3.